busterswt/openstack-networking/One - Neutron Flat Networking.md

 169.254.169.254 10.240.0.231    255.255.255.255 UGH       0 0          0 eth0
 ````

-Pinging an external IP should reveal good results so long as a static NAT or PAT exists on the external gateway device:
+Pinging an external IP should reveal positive results as long as a static NAT or PAT exists on the external gateway device and the traffic is permitted:

 ````
 root@my-instance-1:~# ping 8.8.8.8